luxifeng/wssbirth/README.md

 wssbirth
 ========
-a birthday gift for one of my friends. use HTML5 with help of Codrops and Matt Boldt.
+Use HTML5 with help of Codrops and Matt Boldt.